-- · Level 1 valuations, where the valuation is based on quoted market prices for identical assets or liabilities traded in active markets (which include exchanges and over-the-counter markets with sufficient volume), - · Level 2 valuations, where the valuation is based on quoted market prices for similar instruments traded in active markets, quoted prices for identical or similar instruments in markets that are not active and model-based valuation techniques for which all significant assumptions are observable in the market, and
+Level 1 valuations, where the valuation is based on quoted market prices for identical assets or liabilities traded in active markets (which include

-· Level 3 valuations, where the valuation is generated from model-based techniques that use significant assumptions not observable in the market, but observable based on Company- specific data.
+Level 2 valuations, where the valuation is based on quoted market prices for similar instruments traded in active markets, quoted prices for identical or similar instruments in markets that are not active and model-based valuation techniques for which all significant assumptions are observable in the market, and Level 3 valuations, where the valuation is generated from model-based techniques that use significant assumptions not observable in the market, but observable based on Company- specific data.
 These unobservable assumptions reflect the Company's own estimates for assumptions that market participants would use in pricing the asset or liability.
-Valuation techniques typically include option pricing models, discounted cash flow models and similar techniques, but may also include the use of market prices of assets or liabilities that are not directly comparable to the subject asset or liability.
+Valuation techniques typically include option pricing models, discounted cash flow models and similar techniques, but may also include the use of market prices of assets or liabilities that are not directly comparable to the subject asset or liability. broker of to use to third-pa r MBS are valued using Level 2 valuations, and such valuations currently are determined based on independent pricing sources and/or third party quotes when available.
+Because the price estimates may vary, management must make certain judgments and assumptions about the appropriate price o calculate the fair values.
+Alternatively, the Company could opt to have the value of all of our positions in MBS determined by either an independent arty or do so internally.
+In managing our portfolio, the Company employs the following four-step process at each valuation date to determine the fair four MBS.
+First, the Company obtains fair values from subscription-based independent pricing services.
+These prices are used by both the Company as well as our repurchase agreement counterparty on a daily basis to establish margin requirements for our borrowings.
+Second, the Company requests non-binding quotes from one to four broker-dealers for certain MBS in order to validate the values obtained by the pricing service.
+The Company requests these quotes from broker-dealers that actively trade and make markets in the respective asset class for which the quote is requested.

-Our MBS are valued using Level 2 valuations, and such valuations currently are determined based on independent pricing sources and/or third party broker quotes when available.
-Because the price estimates may vary, management must make certain judgments and assumptions about the appropriate price to use to calculate the fair values.
-Alternatively, the Company could opt to have the value of all of our positions in MBS determined by either an independent third-party or do so internally.
-In managing our portfolio, the Company employs the following four-step process at each valuation date to determine the fair value of our MBS.
+Third, the Company reviews the values obtained by the pricing source and the broker-dealers for consistency across similar assets.

-- · First, the Company obtains fair values from subscription-based independent pricing services.
-These prices are used by both the Company as well as our repurchase agreement counterparty on a daily basis to establish margin requirements for our borrowings. - · Second, the Company requests non-binding quotes from one to four broker-dealers for certain MBS in order to validate the values obtained by the pricing service.
-The Company requests these quotes from broker-dealers that actively trade and make markets in the respective asset class for which the quote is requested. - · Third, the Company reviews the values obtained by the pricing source and the broker-dealers for consistency across similar assets. - · Finally, if the data from the pricing services and broker-dealers is not homogenous or if the data obtained is inconsistent with management's market observations, the Company makes a judgment to determine which price appears the most consistent with observed prices from similar assets and selects that price.
+Finally, if the data from the pricing services and broker-dealers is not homogenous or if the data obtained is inconsistent with management's market observations, the Company makes a judgment to determine which price appears the most consistent with observed prices from similar assets and selects that price.
 To the extent management believes that none of the prices are consistent with observed prices for similar assets, which is typically the case for only an immaterial portion of our portfolio each quarter, the Company may use a third price that is consistent with observed prices for identical or similar assets.
 In the case of assets that have quoted prices such as Agency MBS backed by fixed-rate mortgages, the Company generally uses the quoted or observed market price.
 For assets such as Agency MBS backed by ARMs or structured Agency MBS, the Company may determine the price based on the yield or spread that is identical to an observed transaction or a similar asset for which a dealer mark or subscription-based price has been obtained.